Email for business

 Protect your email accounts with two-step verification

-Many web email service providers – like Google, Microsoft and Yahoo – provide two-step verification (also known as two-factor authentication) for extra security of account data.
+Many web email service providers – like Google, Microsoft and Yahoo – provide two-step verification (also known as two-factor authentication or 2FA) for extra security of account data.

 How does it work?
 A two-step process is where a user must provide more than one type of proof that they are authorised before they can access an account.
 For example, you might need to provide as a password as well as a second form of identity, like a code sent to a mobile phone that is registered with your account.